dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

    are already qualified by the Listener so the name only needs to be unique within a listener.
    Short names make the 'IsEnabled' faster.

- * Do use the 'Start' and 'Stop' suffixes for events that define an interval of time.
+ * DO - use the 'Start' and 'Stop' suffixes for events that define an interval of time.
 For example
    Naming one event 'RequestStart' and the another 'ReqeustStop' is good because tools can use the convention to determine that the time interval betweeen them is interesting.